r0nny8000/dca-func/README.md

     mv dca-func-origin/* dca-func/
     mv dca-func-origin/.* dca-func/

-Now Git, Azure and Poetry are initiated

-Or simply use poetry init inside the folder
+Now Git, Azure and Poetry are initiated.
+Or simply use poetry init inside the folder.

 Configuring the shell by updating the project toml with python version 3.10.*